University Writing Center FAQs

 Our consultants are graduate students from the UofL English Department.
 They have all had graduate course work in the theory and practice of teaching writing.

 Absolutely.
 The Virtual Writing Center prioritizes distance education students.
 If you are unable to attend a face-to-face writing consultation, the Virtual Writing Center allows you to receive feedback from one of our consultants.
 Through the Virtual Writing Center, you can choose whether you would like to submit your draft and receive written feedback or meet with a consultant in a live video chat.
-We respond to written feedback submissions within 24 hours of the appointment.
 The Virtual Writing Center is closed any time that the University of Louisville is closed, including semester breaks and holidays.

 Yes.
 On our website you will also find handouts and videos about common student writing issues, advice about common writing questions and concerns, as well as links to other sites about writing.
 In the University Writing Center itself, we have copies of handouts and reference books.